FixedEffects/FixedEffectModels.jl/README.md

 References
 - Guimaraes, Portugal 2010 *A simple feasible procedure to fit models with high-dimensional fixed effects* https://ideas.repec.org/a/tsj/stataj/v10y2010i4p628-649.html
 - Simen Gaure.
 2013. *OLS with multiple high dimensional category variables*.
 Computational Statistics & Data Analysis http://www.sciencedirect.com/science/article/pii/S0167947313001266

+Similar methods are implemented in the Stata command `reghdfe` and the R command `felm`.

 ## result
 `reg` returns a light object.
 This allows to estimate multiple models on the same DataFrame without ever worrying about RAM.
 It is simply composed of